Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: Acknowledgments

 \section{Acknowledgments}

 T. S. is grateful to S.~Ikegaya and K.~Aoyama for useful discussions.
 S. K. was supported by JSPS KAKENHI (Grants No. JP19K14612 and No. JP22K03478) and JST CREST (Grant No. JPMJCR19T2).
 S. H. was supported by JSPS KAKENHI (Grants No. JP21H01037 and No. JP23H04869) and JST FOREST (Grant No. JPMJFR2366).
+Y. A. was supported by a Grant-in-Aid for Scientific Research (JSPS KAKENHI Grant No. JP26K0692).